NOTE: THE DECKER SCHOOL OF NURSING RESERVES THE RIGHT TO AT ANY TIME AMEND AND/OR ALTER CONTENTS OF THE GRADUATE STUDENT HANDBOOK.

 To view the Curriculum guide, click here.

-This program is designed to prepare Nurse Practitioners and Clinical Nurse Specialists to respond more efficiently to changes in health care delivery and emerging health care needs for the future—-tomorrow's practice.
+This program is designed to prepare Nurse Practitioners and Clinical Nurse Specialists to respond more efficiently to challenges in health care delivery and emerging health care needs for the future—-tomorrow's practice.
 The DNP program will incorporate the advanced practice content and competencies currently taught in the master's program.
 The DNP focuses on providing graduates with knowledge and competence in health systems leadership, policy development, and interdisciplinary collaboration to improve health care quality and increase health care access for all populations.
 Transforming health care delivery recognizes the critical need for clinicians to design, evaluate, and continuously improve the context within which care is delivered.

 To view the Curriculum guide, click here.